dmwm/CMSKubernetes/docker/pypi/wmagent/README.md

 * /tmp
 * /data/srv/wmagent/current/install (stateful service and component dirs)
 * /data/srv/wmagent/current/config

-One also needs to bind mount the secrets file.
-* /data/admin/wmagent/WMAgent.secrets
+* /data/admin/wmagent               (in order to access the WMAgent.secrets)

 The install and config dirs will be initialized the first time you execute run.sh and a .dockerinit file will be placed to keep track of the initialization.
 Subsequent container restarts won't touch these directories.